 Several deficiencies we identified threaten the ethics office's ability to perform its work independently and free from political influence.
 Our 2004 audit concluded that MWD was still trying to establish an effective ethics office and that its ethics officer had not independently investigated ethics complaints.
 Our current review found that although both MTA and the L.A.
 Ethics Commission use specific best practices to insulate their offices' ethics work from outside influence or interference, MWD has not implemented equivalent practices.
 For example, as Figure 8 shows, ethics leaders at MTA and the L.A.
-Ethics rules that they adopt and enforce.
+Ethics Commission are responsible for interpreting the ethics rules that they adopt and enforce.
 In contrast,